Skip to content

 Food sites have accumulated connectivity they did not plan for

-Remote access for equipment vendors, historian connections to the corporate network, and ERP integrations have been added over time without a consistent security architecture, leaving paths into production that nobody documented.
+Vendor remote access, historian connections and ERP integrations were added over time without a consistent security architecture, leaving undocumented paths into production.

 2

-FSANZ record integrity and recall exposure make security a food-safety issue
+Record integrity and recall exposure make OT security a food-safety issue

-Batch traceability data, CIP validation logs and temperature records are generated by control systems.
-If those records are altered or unavailable, recall scope widens and audit positions weaken, which moves OT security out of engineering and into compliance.
+Batch traceability, CIP validation logs and temperature records come from control systems.
+If those records are altered or unavailable, recall scope widens and audit positions weaken.

 3